Eazyisreal/creative-portfolio/README.md

 ## To install and run the website locally, follow these steps:

-- Clone the repository: git clone `#L https://github.com/your-username/your-repo.git`
+- Clone the repository: git clone `https://github.com/your-username/your-repo.git`
 - Open the project directory: cd your-repo
 - Open index.html in your web browser
 - Alternatively, you can view the live demo of the website here .